 “The partnership with Urban Aeronautics is a great step forward in line with our objective to democratize sustainable urban air mobility,” commented Lionel Sinai-Sinelnikoff.

-Ducted fan technology uses a fan mounted in a cylindrical duct to product thrust.
+Ducted fan technology uses a fan mounted in a cylindrical duct to produce thrust.
 According to Urban Aeronautics, this generates better airflow velocity and pressure than an open rotor.